-In this offering, we will sell 19,770,172 shares of common stock and shares of Series E Preferred Stock convertible into up to 6,400,000 shares of common stock, collectively representing approximately 200% of our outstanding common stock as of July 22, 2022.
+In this offering, we will sell up to shares of common stock and shares of Series E Preferred Stock convertible into up to shares of common stock, collectively representing approximately % of our outstanding common stock as of , 2022.
 This sale and any future sales of a substantial number of shares of our common stock in the public market, or the perception that such sales may occur, could adversely affect the price of our common stock.
 We cannot predict the effect, if any, that market sales of those shares of common stock or the availability of those shares of common stock for sale will have on the market price of our common stock.